lotusnprod/lotus-manuscript/manuscript.md

 The typical approach to more elaborated querying involves writing SPARQL queries using the [Wikidata Query Service](https://query.wikidata.org) or another direct connection to a SPARQL endpoint.
 Below are some examples from simple to more elaborated queries, demonstrating what can be done using this approach.
-The full-text queries with explanations are included in [SI-3](#si-3-wikidata-queries).
+The full-text queries with explanations are included in [Appendix 3](#appendix-3-wikidata-queries).

 Table: Potential questions about structure-organism relationships and corresponding Wikidata queries. {#tbl:queries}